textpattern/textpattern.github.io/administration/write-panel.md

 The Invitation field that allows you to customize the text for the link that users will see if comments are 'on'.

 The comment link itself will lead to the location in your site where a visitor can actually add a comment to your article.
 By default the link text is "Comment", but other possibilities might include: "Leave a comment…", "Speak up!", "Respond", etc. - whatever you want.
-If you choose to have a single invitation for use with all of your articles then it is easiest to just set that value in your site-level Comments settings in the [Preferences administration panel](https://docs.textpattern.io/administration/preferences-panel).
+If you choose to have a single invitation for use with all of your articles then it is easiest to just set that value in your site-level Comments settings in the [Preferences panel](https://docs.textpattern.io/administration/preferences-panel).

 ### Article image